konskarz/wtools/README.md

 # wTools

-2015. wTools is an INI-driven Windows application manager, written in NSIS 2, designed for automating system provisioning, tool deployment, and building reproducible development environments.
+wTools is an INI-driven Windows application manager, written in NSIS 2, designed for automating system provisioning, tool deployment, and building reproducible development environments.
 For preparing Windows see [Windows Provisioning Toolkit](https://github.com/konskarz/wpt).

 ## Getting Started

 - Download wTools from the [releases page](https://github.com/konskarz/wtools/releases).
 - Run any executable.
 On first launch, it automatically generates an INI file in the same folder.
-Each INI contains inline documentation describing all properties and options.
+Each INI contains inline documentation describing all properties and options: [sai.ini](resources/sai.ini), [pai.ini](resources/pai.ini), [pal.ini](resources/pal.ini).
 - Edit the INI to configure applications to install or launch, define download URLs or offline sources, adjust paths, environment variables, and runtime behavior.
 - Use anywhere.
 Each tool is fully self-contained – just the executable and its INI.